 Goal: Storefronts should be oriented to the pedestrian and provide visual interest both day and night along Massachusetts Avenue and Main Street.
-Pedestrians should be encouraged to window shop by the provisions of varied and interesting display areas.
-Every effort should be made to facilitate access into the store and to create an individual building or store identity.
+Pedestrians should be encouraged to window shop by the provision of varied and interesting display areas.
+Every effort should be made to create welcoming storefronts and to express an individual building or store identity.

-- a. large window areas for display or for looking into a store with lighting to facilitate night viewing - b. awnings and/or canopies - c. signage which is attractively integrated into the window area, awnings, canopies, and architecture of the building - d. creative signage, awnings, and graphics to create a visually interesting, creative and engaging streetscape - e. street grade entrances which continue strong linear edge along Massachusetts Avenue and Main Street - f. window boxes - g. restoration of details in historically contributing or significant buildings - h. encourage chamfered ground floor entrances wherever possible in corners
+- a.
+Large window areas for display or for looking into a store with lighting to facilitate night viewing. - b.
+Awnings and canopies. - c.
+Signage which is attractively integrated into the window area, awnings, canopies, and architecture of the building. - d.
+Creative signage, awnings, and graphics to create a visually interesting, creative and engaging streetscape. - e.
+Street grade entrances which continue a strong linear edges along Massachusetts Avenue and Main Street. - f.
+Window boxes. - g.
+Restoration of details in historically contributing or significant buildings. - h.
+Chamfered ground floor entrances if appropriate at corners.

-The Following elements are discouraged for stores and storefronts design:
+Following elements are discouraged for stores and storefront design:

-- a. small window areas that do not promote or encourage viewing into the store - b. overpowering signage that obscure architectural details of historically interesting buildings - c. alcoves or recesses in the building wall that encourage loitering - d. loading docks along Massachusetts Avenue and Main Street - e. parking entrances and exits along Massachusetts Avenue and Main Street - f. below or above grade store entrances - g. non-retail uses on Massachusetts Avenue d.
-Built Form
+- a.
+Small window areas that do not promote or encourage viewing into the store. - b.
+Overpowering signage that obscures architectural details of historically interesting buildings. - c.
+Alcoves or recesses in the building wall that encourage loitering. - d.
+Loading docks along Massachusetts Avenue and Main Street. - e.
+Parking entrances and exits along Massachusetts Avenue and Main Street. - f.
+Below or above grade store entrances. - g.
+Non-retail uses on Massachusetts Avenue.